zhixing1996/topology/README.md

 > Maximum hierarchy of heading decay branches to be processed in each event: XXXXXXXXXXXXXXXXXXXXXXXXXXXXXX

-> Ignore the decay of the following particles: e.g., e+e- --> D+D-pi+pi-, D- in this part means you don't care about decay method of D-, other particles can be found in share/pid_3pchrg_txtpnm_texpnm_iccp.dat
+> Ignore the decay of the following particles: e.g., e+e- --> D+D-pi+pi-, D- in this part means you do not care about decay method of D-, other particles can be found in share/pid_3pchrg_txtpnm_texpnm_iccp.dat

 > Ignore the decay of the daughters of the following particles: e.g., e+e- --> D+D-pi+pi-, D+ in thie part means that you only care about only the first level of decay, e.g. D+ --> K-pi+pi+